MilanceS14/GameRPSSL/README.md

 ## How to run

 Game API is dockerized, which means that running it is really easy!
-Just follow this steps:
+Just follow these steps:

 1. Add .env file, that contains needed environment variables